A Chicken Foil Campfire Dinner Recipe

 If you don’t have a grate to go over the campfire, you can put the sealed packets next to the coal bed.
 You’ll want to rake the coals into a heap and put the foil packs beside the coals (or around the outside of the rim of the fire if you are cooking several).
 This allows your packets to cook by absorbing the heat.
 The closer the foil packs are to the coals, the faster they will cook.
 If the coal bed is large and hot, it may be done in 20 minutes.
 Make sure to rotate the packets about halfway through the cooking time so that both sides get cooked evenly by spending time close to the heat source.

-Please Note: You want to be sure you’ve given plenty of time to cook the food because once you open the foil packets, you will have trouble resealing them.
+Please Note: You want to be sure you’ve been given plenty of time to cook the food because once you open the foil packets, you will have trouble resealing them.
 If the chicken isn’t done after the cooking time, but the vegetables are, you can remove the chicken to a pan and set it over the coals to finish.

 Cooking over a campfire isn’t an exact science, but it is like cooking over charcoal.
 If your coals slow down or cool off, you have to extend the cooking time.